COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

 - BFIS will open as scheduled in September with a full program for all students.

-- Until a vaccine is widely administered, COVID-19 will continue to impact communities and requires a mitigated response.
+- While we wait for our student population to be vaccinated, COVID-19 will continue to impact communities and requires a mitigated response.

-- Physical distancing measures will continue to be active.
+- Masks and physical distancing measures will continue to be active.
 In respect to these measures:

 - BFIS will follow the Spanish Ministry of Health regulations and the Generalitat guidelines for schools.